 The Patient Access Network (PAN) Foundation is an independent, national 501 (c)(3) organization dedicated to helping federally and commercially insured people living with life-threatening, chronic and rare diseases with the out-of-pocket costs for their prescribed medications.
 Partnering with generous donors, healthcare providers and pharmacies, PAN provides the underinsured population access to the healthcare treatments they need to best manage their conditions and focus on improving their quality of life.
 Since its founding in 2004, PAN has provided more than 700,000 underinsured patients with over $2.5 billion dollars in financial assistance, through over 50 disease-specific programs.

 PAN has an administrative fee of only 5%.
 This means that $0.95 of every dollar PAN receives goes directly toward helping patients.
-For the last six years, PAN spent less than one penny of each dollar it received on fundraising.
+For the last eight years, PAN spent less than one penny of each dollar it received on fundraising.